 The project provides a peer learning environment through the formation of “Grazing Cluster Groups” which are small local area groups of producers that come together in a flexible learning environment to share information and support one another in transitioning to best practice management.
 In the Mid Lachlan Landcare district there are currently 120 landholders that belong to one of seven cluster groups with a further 264 landholders that are part of a wider network that receive varying levels of support.

 Growing the Grazing Revolution employs a Project Officer who acts as a facilitator, providing resources and links to other networks, information sessions, property tours and field days with specialist speakers.
 The Project Officer is also a mentor, building confidence and providing encouragement and ideas.

-Please visit our video’s and subscribe to our Growing the Grazing Revolution Channel
+Please visit our video’s and subscribe to our Growing the Grazing Revolution Channel.
+It is update regularily.

 If you would like to become involved or would like to find out more about this project, please email firstname.lastname@example.org with your contact details.